Brew Safe Stainless Steel Spigot for Kombucha Brewing Vessels

 While our plastic spigots are 100% brew safe, some folks prefer to keep plastic to a minimum.
 Stainless steel of 304 grade and higher is corrosive resistant and used extensively in the professional brewing community, including with vinegar which is up to 40X more acidic than Kombucha during brewing.
 This type of spigot is the only metal spigot safe to use with Kombucha or other fermented drinks.
 It also has a nicer look and feel than many of the cheap-o, metallic painted spigots on the market which are completely unsafe for brewing Kombucha.

 This model has a terrific flow through rate, is very easy to assemble and clean.
 And now it includes a FREE Spigot Brush, which makes cleaning even easier.
 If small amounts of culture or yeast block the flow, just use the brush to dislodge the items and restore the flow rate.
+Now that the cork lining is available (use checkbox for this option), the Stainless Steel spigot is compatible with ALL KKAMP CONTINUOUS BREW VESSELS!
 Upgrade your spigot - upgrade your brew!

 - Made from 304 grade Stainless Steel - safe for brewing